Ways To Get Past Insecurities About Your Looks

 On the other hand poor candidates have unrealistic hopes of the surgery radically transforming their appearance and fixing all their problems.
 They don't view their appearance accurately and think they have tons of glaring issues, when other people think they look fine.
 They want to change everything about themselves, not just one feature.
 They have deeper-seated self-esteem issues, where even if they were to fix one aspect of their appearance, their insecurities would just jump to another feature to focus on.
 Any good plastic surgeon will screen potential patients to see if their expectations are reasonable and if they'd psychologically benefit from the procedure.

 One thing that bothers some people about their appearance is that they never seem to look good in photos.
 You can learn to look more natural and comfortable on camera.
 You can find the poses that look the most flattering for you.
 This doesn't mean you have to become vain and spend hours a day taking practice selfies.
 It's more about knowing how to put your best foot forward, and getting to a point where every time a friend wants to take a picture you don't flinch away and think of how weird you're going to look in it.

-Just learn to against in spite of any lingering insecurities
+Just learn to act in spite of any lingering insecurities

 Sometimes you'll have done all you can - you've improved your appearance, tried to see the ways you are attractive, accepted the things you can't change, etc. - but you still feel insecure.
 You know you're not that bad-looking, but you still feel that way.
 Maybe you'll overcome those feelings with more work down the line, but for now they're still there.
 You're at the point where you just need to act is if those insecurities weren't there.
 You have to introduce yourself to those guests at that party, even if you're inwardly worried they think you're overweight.
 It's kind of like how if you're prone to headaches you can do all you can to minimize them, but sometimes you still get one and you just have to go on with your day.